garylirocks/quickrefs/terraform.markdown

       }
       ```

-  1. By default, `terraform apply` runs remotely in Terraform Cloud, so you need to put credentials Terraform needs as workspace env variables (eg. `ARM_CLIENT_SECRET` for `azurerm')
+  1. By default, `terraform apply` runs remotely in Terraform Cloud, so you need to put credentials Terraform needs as workspace env variables (eg. `ARM_CLIENT_SECRET` for `azurerm`)

 ### Azure blob storage